brodyreeves/MyChatAlert/README.md

 ![filter words section pic]

-- `Select Channel` - Selectable list of added channels, pick one to add filter words too
+- `Select Channel` - Selectable list of added channels, pick one to add filter words to
+  - `MyChatAlert Globals` is for words to filter from every added channel
 - `Add Filter` - Type in a word if you don't want to receive alerts for messages containing the word
   - E.g. `guild` - Don't alert for messages that contain `guild`, even if the message contains a keyword
 - `Remove Filter` - Selectable list of added filter words, pick one to be removed